Dom-Mitchell/HelloHTML/README.md

 ## Assignment

-The goal of this assignment was to create a basic webpage to display knowledge of html.html.
+The goal of this assignment was to create a basic webpage to display knowledge of html.

 ![image of My webpage](././images/mypage.png)